Although most cancers occur by chance, some families have a hereditary predisposition that increases the chance to develop cancer.

 What happens after my appointment?

-If you chose to proceed with genetic testing, you should expect to wait up to 3 or 4 weeks to receive results.
+If you choose to proceed with genetic testing, you should expect to wait up to 3 or 4 weeks to receive results.
 Typically, your genetic counselor will call you and discuss the results with you by phone.
 Depending on the result, a follow up appointment may be recommended to discuss the information in more detail.

 After the results have been disclosed to you, a copy of the report will be sent to your referring physician and will be placed directly in your patient record at MedStar Georgetown University Hospital.
 You will receive a detailed summary letter with information about genetic testing options or results, as well as individualized cancer risks and recommendations for you and your family members.
 This letter will also be placed in your medical record and will be sent your referring health care provider(s).